Sidu83/Hotel-management-/README.md

 # Use Procedure

-please chanage the port number with your port number - I used 3307 as port number but for your case it may be 3306 please change that
+please change the port number with your port number - I used 3307 as port number but for your case it may be 3306 please change that

 please change username and password if that applicable to you